 North Carolina Opioid Addiction Statistics by Counties

 North Carolina opioid addiction statistics are more understandable when broken down by city or county.
 Furthermore, these numbers show the rising concerns amongst families in the state.
 Wilmington, for example, has the highest opioid abuse rates in the country, at 11.6 percent.
 Hickory, NC isn’t far behind, ranking fifth in the nation at 9.9 percent.
+These numbers are high, especially when compared to some of our neighboring states.
+This is a double-edged sword.
+It’s bad news for the people living here as it exposes them to the risks associated with it.
+On the other hand, it means that there are a large number of treatment centers available without a major commute.

 - Wake County – 62